Bangladesh Premier League: League organisation

 At a corporate level, the Bangladesh Premier League considers itself an association made up of and financed by its member teams.
 All income generated through television rights, licensing agreements, sponsorship, ticket sales and other means is earned and shared between the Bangladesh Cricket Board and the participating franchises.
 The league is controlled by a Governing Council (GC).
 As the parent organisation, the Bangladesh Cricket Board appoints the GC's members.

 As of the 2018–19 season, the league consists of seven franchises.
-Each team players every other team twice in the round-robin stage of the competition with the teams with the top 4 advancing to a series of play-off matches.
+Each team plays every other team twice in the round-robin stage of the competition with the teams with the top 4 advancing to a series of play-off matches.
 These lead to a championship match in which the league champion is decided.